-This page is composed of five parts: (1) ways to support Learning Life generally, then ways to help with our three programs: (2) the DMV Democracy Learning Community, (3) the Family Diplomacy Initiative, and (4) Citizen Diplomacy International, then (5) recognition of Learning Life’s organizational partners, past and present.
+This page is composed of five parts: (1) ways to support Learning Life generally, then ways to help with our three communities: (2) the DMV Democracy Learning Community, (3) the Family Diplomacy Initiative, and (4) Citizen Diplomacy International, then (5) recognition of Learning Life’s organizational partners, past and present.

 WAYS TO SUPPORT LEARNING LIFE